ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 ## One Attachment, Loss, and the Experience of Grief

 changes that are common after a loss.
-One of the earliest attempts to look at normal grief reactions in any systematic way was done by Erich Lindemann when he was chief of psychiatry at the Massachusetts General Hospital.
+One of the earliest attempts to look at normal grief reactions in any systematic way was done by Erich Lindemann nineteen forty-four when he was chief of psychiatry at the Massachusetts General Hospital.

 In the Boston area, there are two Catholic colleges well known for their football rivalry.
 Back in the fall of nineteen forty-two, they met for one of their traditional Saturday encounters.
 Holy Cross beat Boston College, and after the game many people went to Cocoanut Grove, a local nightclub, to celebrate.
 During the revelries, a busboy lit a match while trying to change a lightbulb and accidentally set a decorative palm tree on fire.
 Almost immediately, the whole nightclub, which was packed beyond its legal capacity, was engulfed in flames.
 Nearly five hundred people lost their lives in that tragedy.

-Afterward, Lindemann and his colleagues worked with the family members who had lost loved ones in that tragedy, and from these data and others he wrote his classic paper "Symptomatology and Management of Acute Grief".
+Afterward, Lindemann and his colleagues worked with the family members who had lost loved ones in that tragedy, and from these data and others he wrote his classic paper "Symptomatology and Management of Acute Grief" nineteen forty-four.
 From his observations of one hundred one recently bereaved patients he discovered similar patterns, which he described as the pathognomonic characteristics of normal or acute grief:

 One.
 Somatic or bodily distress of some type